 At some point in your life, you have probably experienced the annoyance of a power cut.
 For a normal home, the issues which become evident due to a power cut tend to be the lack of television, trying to find a torch so you can see where you’re walking and possible food waste from the fridge freezer.

 When a data center has a power outage serious issues can arise which can bring businesses to a halt and even affect the workings of equipment and machines in hospitals.

 One of the common forms of backup power is a diesel generator.
 Usually, a bank of batteries will be connected to the servers to help power them in the event of a power failure.
 There are normally two sets (just in case one of them fails) that will kick in instantly on the event of failure.
 Once the diesel generators start up the batteries will then transfer the workload to the generator until the power comes back on the servers.

-As you read earlier, depending on the tier of the data center, downtime may result in penalties and contract loss.
+As you read earlier, depending on the tier of the data centre, downtime may result in penalties and contract loss.
 But these are purely financially-related issues and the more severe effects of a data center losing power can be tragic if life is put at risk as a result.